denstuk/dbf/README.md

 ## Description

-DBFarmer is a command-line tool that scans your schema file and populates your database with realistic fake data, making it easy to test and develop your applications without worrying about manual data entry
+DBFarm is a command-line tool that scans your schema file and populates your database with realistic fake data, making it easy to test and develop your applications without worrying about manual data entry